 Chartres Labyrinth Tours 2015 season:

-The labyrinth is now closed for winter and will reopen Friday, March 7, 2014.
-General tours of cathedral without the labyrinth are always possible all winter long, and all year.
+The labyrinth is now closed for winter and will reopen Friday, February 20, 2015.
+General tours of cathedral without the labyrinth are always possible all winter long, and all year, every day.

 Chartres Labyrinth Tours leave from Gare Montparnasse in Paris Friday mornings on the 9:06 train.
 Tour participants should plan to arrive at 8:30 to allow time to purchase tickets.
 Meet at 8:45am.
 Meeting point specified with reservations.